Rick hears his neighbor’s cat on his front porch.

 “This is Robert Decker.
 I am with Jared Wong, the attorney for the Pleasant Hill CPS office.
 We are asking Mrs. Ruth Billingsley to listen to two recordings and tell us if she can identify the person who is speaking in each recording.”

-I opened and brought up the audio file I’d recorded when I’d made the call to Adam’s mother.
+I opened the audio file I’d recorded when I’d made the call to Adam’s mother.

 “This is the first recording.
-It’s a telephone call I made to June Rios on Friday.
-When it’s finished, please tell me if you recognize her voice.
+It’s a telephone call I made on Friday to a person who said she was June Rios.
+When it’s finished, please tell me if you recognize the voice.
 Please be aware that what is said at the end of the recording may be disturbing.
 What I would like you to do is listen to the entire recording and afterward tell me if this sounds like her.”